 Only when the majority of us are doing what we love for a living can we create a sustainable society that serves all equally.
 Otherwise life is simply a means to an end.

 Allowing ourselves the freedom to create is fundamental to this, and so one question sits behind everything I write;

-“How can we lead successful and personally fulfilling lives doing what we love?”
+“How can we lead successful and fulfilling lives doing what we love?”

-The Artist’s Manifesto is a short book about staying true to our art.
+The Artist’s Manifesto is a short book about staying true to our art and making the living we deserve.
 It is a call to Artists and Creatives like you to create from the heart with passion and integrity, disregarding the need for applause and recognition.
-It’s available from 13th May 2017.
-Grab your FREE copy here.

 What’s Your Background?

 I left school at 15 and began an apprenticeship as an electrician – turns out I was good at it.
 After a brief stint in Philadelphia drinking my ass off, I returned home to start my own business at age 26.

 I operated that business quite successfully for 16 years, counting Intel and US Government as clients.
 The business kept moving reasonably well through the crash in 2008 but by 2010 work had dried up.
 With big debt and no work, I had to shut the doors.